CaskProtocol/cask-webhook-bridge/README.md

 * planId
 * discountId

-## SubscriptionChangedDiscount
+## SubscriptionPendingPause

-The `SubscriptionPendingChangePlan` event is triggered when a consumer creates a subscription.
+The `SubscriptionPendingPause` event is triggered when a subscription is schdeuled to pause at the next renewal.

 ### Arguments